 It’s okay, you’re among friends.
 You can tell us here at Layered, how bad did it get?
 Did you forget to use a sun shielding lotion on your hair and scalp?
 Mmm-hmm.
 Been there.
 Refused to spend precious cocktail-swigging minutes rinsing out the pool/sea water before hitting the bar?
 Yup, we feel you.
 Now you’re dealing with parched hair that’s desperate for a detox.
 Oh, we know, we’ve done it too…

-It’s the end of the summer, and you’re facing up to the ravaged results of a hedonistic holiday that’s been heaven for you, but hell for your hair.
+It’s the end of August, and you’re facing up to the ravaged results of a hedonistic holiday that’s been heaven for you, but hell for your hair.
 Not everyone is so happy with the hair they come back from their break with…

 So, check your tresses into Layered’s Holiday Hair Rehab – let them enter this safe space and share their pain with our team of therapists, and we’ll get them through this and looking better than ever!

 Making some noise about your brassy hue?
 Your hair needs a sun shield as much as your skin – not only can it burn, but it can also alter your hair colour, especially if you’re a less-than-natural blonde.
 But nobody panic!
 For an instant brass banisher, reach for a really good silver shampoo, such as Fudge Professional’s Clean Blonde Violet Toning Shampoo and leave it on to do its thang.